torralbodavid/misdieses/README.md

 ## Can I add my own meme?

 Yes!
-You can add your own meme creating a new Pull Request through [this link](https://github.com/torralbodavid/misdieses/upload/main/public/memes).
+You can add your own meme creating a new Pull Request through [this link](https://github.com/torralbodavid/misdieses/upload/main/storage/app/memes).
+Alternatively, you may fork this repository, add the memes in the `storage/app/memes` folder then create a Pull Request here.

 Have fun!